harshita-313/Chatbot/README.md

 # Chatbot
-A local general knowledge chatbot using Mistral via Ollama, built with LangChain and Streamlit.
-It runs fully on your machine, remembers previous messages in a session using buffer memory, and doesn't display chat history.
-Ideal for experimenting with local LLMs privately.
+A local general knowledge chatbot using Mistral (via Ollama) and LangChain.
+It runs fully offline on your machine, remembers chat context with buffer memory (without showing history), and is built with Python + Streamlit.
+Great for testing local LLMs in a simple, private, and interactive setup.